oclif/plugin-plugins/README.md

 Now the user can run any of the commands below to manage plugins at runtime.

+# Friendly names

+To make it simpler for users to install plugins, we have "friendly name" functionality.
+With this, you can run `mycli plugins:install myplugin` and it will first check if `@mynpmorg/plugin-myplugin` exists on npm before trying to install `myplugin`.
+This is useful if you want to use a generic name that's already taken in npm.

+To set this up, simply set the `oclif.scope` to the name of your npm org.
+In the example above, this would be `mynpmorg`.

 <!-- commands -->
 # Commands